 - Sometimes, there’s little effective communication to define the planned impact and agree on roles and responsibilities.

 - Most importantly, seldom do we consistently tie our value to metrics around influencing increased incremental revenue.

-It’s the orchestration point that aligns the intersecting elements of sales, marketing, customer care, product/brand management, legal, and human resources to improve seller productivity and enhance buyer experience.
+The goal of sales enablement is to align the intersecting elements of sales, marketing, customer care, product/brand management, legal, and human resources to improve seller productivity and enhance the buyer experience.
+These generally include:

 - Optimization of technology resources such as CRMs (sales orchestration)